adeolaolotu/Finance-Recruitment-Intelligence-Workforce-Analytics/README.md

   ![Recruitment Performance and Efficiency](https://github.com/adeolaolotu/Finance-Recruitment-Intelligence-Workforce-Analytics/blob/faf95d48f1b657591da28bf861c3af58fb2100ae/Recruitment%20Performance%20and%20Efficiency.png)

   ## Key Insights
-The analysis of over 2,000 finance job postings revealed several important trends:

-### High-Demand Roles:
-Data Analyst, Credit Analyst, and Internal Auditor are the most frequently posted positions, indicating strong market demand in these areas.
+- Data Analyst, Credit Analyst, and Internal Auditor are the most frequently posted positions, indicating strong market demand in these areas.

-### Tool Dominance:
-SQL, SAP, Power BI, Tableau, and Excel are the top requested finance tools, highlighting the importance of technical proficiency in modern finance roles.
+- SQL, SAP, Power BI, Tableau, and Excel are the top requested finance tools, highlighting the importance of technical proficiency in modern finance roles.

-### Salary Trends:
-Average salary midpoint stands at $77K, with a clear decline as experience level decreases.
+- Average salary midpoint stands at $77K, with a clear decline as experience level decreases.
 Executive and Senior roles command significantly higher compensation.

-### Recruitment Efficiency:
-Average Time to Hire is 32.89 days, with notable variation across departments and recruiters.
+- Average Time to Hire is 32.89 days, with notable variation across departments and recruiters.

-### Hiring Success Rate:
-Only 5.26% of applicants are successfully hired, suggesting a highly competitive talent market.
+- Only 5.26% of applicants are successfully hired, suggesting a highly competitive talent market.

-### Work Preferences:
-Hybrid and Remote roles attract substantial applicant interest, though Full-Time Onsite positions still dominate job postings.
+- Hybrid and Remote roles attract substantial applicant interest, though Full-Time Onsite positions still dominate job postings.

 ## Recommendations
 - Focus recruitment efforts on Data Analysts, Credit Analysts, and Internal Auditors to meet current market demand.